 ENTAG offers full-time employees a range of benefits, including health insurance, maternity leave and pilgrimage holidays.
 It enjoys a 100 percent return to work and retention rate for female employees after maternity leave.
 ENTAG also places emphasis on employee health and safety, and provides different types of HSE training for different employee grade levels.
 Furthermore, ENTAG provides career enhancement training, with approximately 932 training hours provided in 2014.
-The majority of training was provided to middle management employees, followed by junior staff and middle management.
+The majority of training was provided to middle management.
 With regards to the employee evaluations, 26 percent of male staff and 39 percent of female staff undergo regular performance and peer development reviews.